msx752/WindowsForms.Console/README.md

             CheckForIllegalCrossThreadCalls = false; // <=== this is important for async access to thread }
 ```
-- add 'FConsole' component to FormControl ([you can see how to add](https://stackoverflow.com/questions/2101171/how-to-add-user-control-in-the-toolbox-for-c-net-for-winforms-by-importing-the))
+- add 'FConsole' component to FormControl ([you can see how to](https://stackoverflow.com/questions/2101171/how-to-add-user-control-in-the-toolbox-for-c-net-for-winforms-by-importing-the))

 - example codes
 ```c#